-In terms of privacy, Bark isn’t even in the top three most restrictive ways parents can keep tabs on their children’s devices.
-First, explain that some kids don’t even get smartphones at all — or have to wait until they’re a certain age.
+In terms of privacy, Bark isn’t even in the top three most restrictive ways parents can keep tabs on their children's devices.
+First, explain that some kids don't even get smartphones at all — or have to wait until they’re a certain age.
 Second, some kids have to turn in their phones at the end of each day so their parents scan through all of their texts, posts, and photos.
 Finally, some families even resort to spying apps that give parents complete access to every single thing on their kid’s phone.
-Bark is definitely a happy medium in comparison, only alerting parents to potential issues and nothing else.
+Bark's internet safety app is definitely a happy medium in comparison, only alerting parents to potential issues and nothing else.

 Highlight external threats

-For many families, the main worry isn’t about their own child — it’s about everyone else on the internet.
+Internet safety for kids is hard to teach and for many families, the main worry isn’t about their own child — it’s about everyone else on the internet.
 No matter how careful a kid is, there’s always a chance that someone else may lead them into a dangerous situation.
 This can include cyberbullying, which takes many forms and can cause children severe anxiety and depression.
 Online predators may also take advantage of a child’s trust and start abusing them through the grooming process.
 Another example is the recent trend of drug dealers soliciting children on Snapchat.
 It’s a dangerous world out there, and the internet has made it even more so — especially for kids.